george-jones/peppachinese/README.md

-# This is my app for Chinese teaching using Peppa Pig videos
+# Chinese teaching using Peppa Pig videos

 Not included are the actual videos, as I obviously don't have the rights to be distributing them.